kubeflow/pipelines/manifests/kustomize/README.md

 Its storage is based on CloudSQL & GCS.
 It's better than others for production usage.

 Please following [sample](sample/README.md) for a customized installation.

+### Option-4 Install it to AWS with S3 and RDS MySQL
+Its storage is based on S3 & AWS RDS.
+It's more natural for AWS users to use this option.

+Please following [AWS Instructions](env/aws/README.md) for installation.

+Note: Community maintains a repo [e2fyi/kubeflow-aws](https://github.com/e2fyi/kubeflow-aws/tree/master/pipelines) for AWS.

 ## Uninstall